immidb/idb/how_to_admin.md

 * __SYS__ -  'System Admin'.
 Full access to all admin functions.

-<a name="how-to-enable-user-roles"></a>
+<a id="how-to-enable-user-roles"></a>
 ### How to Apply (Enable/Disable) User Roles
 This explains how to enable and disable user roles to which you are authorized.
-See [User Roles](#user-roles) on authorizing roles for each user.
+See [User Roles](#user-content-user-roles) on authorizing roles for each user.

 If a user has more than just the BAS role, the other Roles can be enabled and disabled after login.
 This is to prevent accidental changes authorized by higher level roles or limiting what is viewed on a user's screen (eg, FIN role).